istio/istio.io/content/help/ops/setup/validation/index.md

 an error about `no such host` (Kubernetes 1.9) or `no endpoints available` (>=1.10).

-Verify the `istio-galley` pods(s) are running and endpoints are ready.
+Verify the `istio-galley` pod(s) are running and endpoints are ready.

 {{< text bash >}}
 $  kubectl -n istio-system get pod -listio=galley